Skip to content

 Explore Overview

-If you are a private hospital patient and the treatment you are receiving is listed on the Medicare Benefits Schedule (MBS), Medicare will cover 75% of your hospital and medical fees.
+If you are a private hospital patient and the treatment you are receiving is listed on the Medicare Benefits Schedule (MBS), Medicare will cover 75% of the MBS fee for your doctors’ services.

 You have to pay the rest of the hospital and medical fees, which could include:

-• 25% of the MBS fee for your doctor’s services
+• 25% of the MBS fee for your doctors’ services (including anaesthetist and assistant surgeons)

 • hospital accommodation